kellyluo25/recollectives/_posts/2022-08-31-before-the-fall.md

 ---

 Another season is upon us.
 Taylor Swift announced a new album.
 I had trouble sleeping for a few weeks in August because I was overcaffeinated from green tea.
-I agonized over, then purchased an expensive pillow in a quest for better neck support.
+I agonized over, then purchased an expensive memory foam pillow on a consumerist quest for better neck support.
+I watched the skies above the bay break open and rain on for a full Sunday afternoon.
+I contemplated what it meant to spend a year in one place, and interrogated the desire to upgrade all the little touches that make it closer to home.

-At parties, I'd ask *what keeps you up at night?* into the din of the room, an attempted shortcut into the inner psyche.
+At parties last fall, I'd ask *what keeps you up at night?* into the din of the room, an attempted shortcut into the inner psyche.

 Here are things that keep me up at night.